 For example, Trello displays its employee handbook digitally in its own platform using a friendly approach.

 1. Select the Tone

-You should start by choosing the tone you want to use in your handbook.
+You should by choosing the tone you want to use in your handbook.
 Some companies prefer to use a straightforward and formal tone whereas others go for a friendlier and more appealing one.

 2. Choose a Structure

 The second point you have to decide is the structure of your employee handbook.
 Maybe you want to put the welcome letter at the beginning, or perhaps the mission statement.

 Ideally, you want employees to feel welcomed, so including the welcome letter at the beginning is a good idea.
 Don’t forget to include the table of contents first.